higorst/N-Queens/README.md

 # N-Queens
-N-Queens Problems using backtraking and brute force
+N-Queens Problem using backtraking and brute force